Sustainsys/Saml2/doc/Configuration.md

 The Uri that you want users to be redirected to once the authentication is complete.
 This is typically the start page of the application, or a special signed in start page.

+####`metadataCacheDuration Attribute
+*Optional Attribute of the [`<kentor.authServices>`](#kentor-authservices-section) element*

+Optional attribute that describes for how long in seconds anyone may cache the metadata presented by the service provider.
+Defaults to 3600 seconds.

 ###`<identityProvider>` Element
 *Child element of the [`<kentor.authServices>`](#kentor-authservices-section) element*